 Until sated with fighting in the house,

 With battling between the tables.

-(Ba’al Cycle:

-CAT 1.3 ii 17-22; 27-30) (Smith1997: 107-108)
+(Baˁal Cycle: KTU 1.3 II:17–22, 27–30).

-In another episode, Anat battles with the god of Death, Mot, who defeats Baal and kills him.
-She performs a series of destructive acts showing her prowess in battle and mainly her horrifying behavior and unrestrained rage by executing her vengeance on Mot’s remains.
+In another episode, Anat battles with the god of death, Mot, who defeats and kills Baˁal.
+She performs a series of destructive acts displaying her prowess in battle and primarily her horrifying unrestrained rage by executing her vengeance on Mot’s remains.

 She seizes Divine Mot,